astronomer/docs/astro/create-cluster.md

 If not specified, Astronomer will create a cluster with `e2-medium-4 nodes`, one Medium General Purpose CloudSQL instance (4vCPU, 16GB), and a maximum node count of 20 in `us-central1`.

-For information on all supported regions and configurations, see [GCP Resource Reference](resource-reference-gcp.md).
+For information on all supported regions and configurations, see [GCP resource reference](resource-reference-gcp.md).

 #### Step 2: Confirm with Astronomer